farshid9170/IBSng_free_delete-expired_users/README.md

 ## Overview

-This Bash script provides a user-friendly command-line interface for managing users in IBSng (Interactive Bandwidth Server Next Generation).
+This Bash script provides a user-friendly command-line interface for managing users in IBSng free .
 The script interacts with the PostgreSQL database of IBSng to perform actions such as deleting expired users based on absolute and relative expiration criteria.

 ## Features